ACINQ/eclair/docs/PostgreSQL.md

 ```

 Eclair uses Hikari connection pool (https://github.com/brettwooldridge/HikariCP) which has a lot of configuration
 parameters.
 Some of them can be set in Eclair config file.
-The most important is `pool.max-size`, that defines the maximum
+The most important is `pool.max-size`, it defines the maximum
 allowed number of simultaneous connections to the database.

 A good rule of thumb is to set `pool.max-size` to the CPU core count times 2.